BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 game.
 d.
 Where videos are used to advertise a game’s features it should be made clear to consumers where footage has been edited or sped-up for promotional purposes.
-Similarly, where a non-consumer (eg supplier’s) website is demonstrating a game with higher than normal returns (ie on a website that is different to the real money gambling facility websites) it should be made clear that it is a demonstration game specifically designed to demonstrate the bonus features.
+Similarly, where a non-consumer (e.g. supplier’s) website is demonstrating a game with higher than normal returns (i.e. on a website that is different to the real money gambling facility websites) it should be made clear that it is a demonstration game specifically designed to demonstrate the bonus features.